ihbrune/Anti-DoS-Valve/README.md

 # Which version of Tomcat

 The valve is build against Tomcat 9.0 libraries.
-It has been tested in Tomcat 9.0.
+It has been tested in Tomcat 9.0 und 8.0.

 # Implementation of dynamic access rate limiting